About the Ban

 .

-Some exemptions apply to specific items or circumstances.
 If you are unsure if your product falls under one of the below exemptions, please contact us.

 Exemption for pre-packaged items